CLARITHROMYCIN SUMMARY

 Clarithromycin is a semi-synthetic macrolide antibiotic.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of clarithromycin extended-release tablets, USP and other antibacterial drugs, clarithromycin extended-release tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of clarithromycin tablet and other antibacterial drugs, clarithromycin tablet should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Clarithromycin extended-release tablets, USP are indicated for the treatment of adults with mild to moderate infection caused by susceptible strains of the designated microorganisms in the conditions listed below:
+Clarithromycin tablet is indicated for the treatment of mild to moderate infections caused by susceptible strains of the designated microorganisms in the conditions as listed below:

 Acute maxillary sinusitis due to Haemophilus influenzae, Moraxella catarrhalis, or Streptococcus pneumoniae.